ShinChven/doc-gpt/README.md

 - `--key`: The API key (optional, depending on the provider)
 - `--api_base`: The API base URL (optional, defaults to https://api.anthropic.com for Claude)

-If you don't provide all options, you'll be prompted to enter the missing information.
+If you don't provide all options using the single command method, you'll be prompted to enter the missing information.

 ### Setting the Default Model